Bagoum/danmokou/docs/articles/language/guide1.md

 - Arrays

   - Arrays are written in the format `{ a, b, c }`.
 If the elements are on separate lines with the same indentation, then the commas can be removed.
+Arrays are automatically typed based on their elements, but a type declaration can be provided to force implicit casts.
 The below examples are all valid.

     ```C#
     var arr0 = {